Gloucestershire Youth Choir (GYC)

 Ask your Parent/Guardian to click on this link to sign up and we will then send them the joining details:

-The session will be run by two of our pro singing GYC Tutor Team - Ben Sawyer and Catherine Perfect.
+The session will be run by our pro singing GYC Tutor Team - Ben Sawyer, Catherine Perfect and Hannah Davey.

 Saturday 18th and Sunday 19th January 2020

 Sun: 10:00 – 16:00 (15:00 – 16:00 concert for friends and family!)

 Sixth Form Block, Sir Thomas Rich's School, Oakleaze, Longlevens, Gloucester.
 GL2 0LF

 GYC – Songwriting Choral Course!

 The Gloucestershire Youth Choir will be delving into the world of composition and creating their very own original choral work under the guidance of our wonderful tutors and our fantastic guest artist Ben O’Sullivan.
 Ben will help the group to bring their vocal ideas to life and develop their confidence with writing and creating their own musical ideas.
 This will be a wonderful course for those who are taking, or who are going to be taking, GCSE or A Level Music.
 The group will also explore some other inspirational repertoire during the course and there will be a performance for friends and family at the end of the second day.
 The performances will also be recorded and submitted for entry to Music For Youth.
 We also would like to hear from our budding singer / songwriter members, as there will be some performance slots in the final performance for those who would like to perform their own original pieces and have them recorded.

 Tuesday 7th and Wednesday 8th April 2020 10:00 - 16:00

 Sir Thomas Rich's School, Oakleaze, Longlevens, Gloucester.
 GL2 0LF